vbirds/tokoro/readme.md

 ```

 ### Execution Flow
-It may looks obvious, but I feel it's nesessary to clarify when will a coroutine returns it's execution control and game loop can continue process.
+While it may seem obvious, it's important to clearly understand **when a coroutine yields control** and the main game loop resumes processing.
-Coroutines start executing immediatly when they created by `Scheduler.Start` or parent coroutine.
-They only suspend and return control to main thread when `co_await Wait(...)`.
-Look at the code below,
+Coroutines in tokoro **begin executing immediately** when created by `Scheduler::Start()` or by a parent coroutine. **They only suspend and yield control when they hit an `co_await` on a suspendable awaiter**, such as `Wait()`.
+Take the following example:
 ```cpp
 scheduler.Start([]()->Async<void>{
 	std::cout<< "Current Frame: " << Time.Frame() << std::endl;